Swarmops/Swarmops/README.md

 If you installed onto a clean server, Swarmops will offer to configure Apache to use Swarmops as the default site.
 If you decline this offer, you can still enable the site by an `a2ensite swarmops` as a suggested configuration is provided.
 If you prefer to configure this entirely manually, install a new Virtual Host in Apache, a Mono host, pointing at /usr/share/swarmops/frontend as its directory.
 We're using /usr/bin/mod-mono-server4 as our server.
 Note the 4 at the end; many configurators are old and will set a 2 there.
 See /etc/apache2/sites-available/swarmops.conf for a template file.

 Navigate to the new site and continue installation from the running site.
+To complete the install, you will also need to install a backend process, which can (but shouldn't) run on the same machine:

+> `apt-get install swarmops-backend`

 The packages named as listed above (swarmops-frontend) are the sprint packages, released every two weeks.
 If you prefer, you can opt for the development builds (swarmops-frontend-internal) or the stable six-month releases (swarmops-frontend-stable) instead.
 The development builds aren't really recommended unless you're actively contributing to development and want to see new changes running on the development sandbox.